FOREX-Dollar weakens as debt market shakeout persists

 "The market had got itself very long dollars, very short euro and very long bonds.
 There are some major positions being readjusted and it may take some weeks or even months before we get back on track."

 The single currency fell in early trade in Asia before recovering.
-More broadly, it has stalled since hitting its highest levels in more than two months last week above $1.13, but remains within a cent of those levels.
+More broadly, it has stalled since hitting its highest levels in more than two months last week above $1.13.

-The surge for sterling since last week's polls also continued, driven on by a better than expected set of numbers on industrial and manufacturing output.
-The pound rose as high as $1.5710 -- a 5-month high -- before retreating to $1.5678, up 0.6 percent on the day.
+"The political risk premium is certainly a factor there, and it's quite volatile there with the markets going back and forth with the negotiations," RBC Capital Markets' senior currency strategist, Sue Trinh, said.

-"If we can hold above the 200-day moving average at $1.5624 on a daily close then this is a positive development that could signal further upside in the medium term towards 1.60," said Kathleen Brooks, head of research at retail platform Forex.com.
+"We still like the euro directionally lower over the longer term, as a mix of independent euro weakness combined with independent U.S. dollar strength."

 Both the Australian and New Zealand dollars have benefitted from the bond market moves.
 The premium offered by two-year Australia debt over its U.S. counterpart has widened to 152 basis points, from as little as 112 basis points in March, and that of two-year New Zealand debt has widened to 251 basis points, from 247 basis points on Monday.